 Training sessions are held in various geographic locations throughout Virginia to help ensure equal access.
 Tuition scholarships are provided as reimbursable expenses.
 Upfront payment has been abandoned due to the identification of some course failures.
 The reimbursement process is intended to incentivize successful completion of the course as well as to ensure good financial stewardship.
-Forty individuals were trained in March 2020 in Roanoke, 19 of which represented VDSS.
-The training in July 2020 was offered through the Zero Abuse Project, a program offered through the national ChildFirst group.
-Thirty individuals were trained, 19 of which represented VDSS.
-The final training in 2020 took place in November and was led by Virginia ChildFirst faculty.
-Thirty individuals participated, eight of which represented VDSS.
+During calendar year 2022, 114 individuals completed ChildFirst training.